 W. C. Rice, Mountain Home, Arkansas: "From most all quarters the cry is heard from our gospel preachers in many of our papers, having to work with their own hands to keep the wolf from the door and preach as they find time.
 Well, brother, remember that many of the churches of Christ today are very popular and have locate dpastors, orphan homes, and colleges to keep up and these are hard times.
-Let others do as they may, I shall labor for the great cause of our Lord, the
+Let others do as they may, I shall labor for the great cause of our Lord, the church."

 G. A. Bailey, 951 Spring Drive, Colton, Calif.: "Dear Brethren, I am anxious to go out into the field again and preach the gospel, as I once did.
-I have been debarred from this privilege for the past ten years, as my wife's health would not permit me to leave her; but, alas, she has passed away and left me alone, to mourn for my loved one.
+I have been debarred from this privilege for the past ten years, as my wife's health would not permit me to leave her: but, alas, she has passed away and left me alone, to mourn for my loved one.
 I would like to go in Oklahoma and Arkansas, where I preached the gospel for many years."

 C. R. Worsham, Nocona, Texas: "I am preaching all that I have opportunity to.
 I only have one appointment away from home, which is at Ringling, Oklahoma.
 Wish I could be busy in the Lord's work all the time.
-There are several places I If we are going to class the publishing could visit around here but I am not able of a paper that is entirely devoted to the to bear the expenses on such trips.
-I am times we do too much planning for our homes on earth and not enough for God's work and our heavenly home.
+There are several places I could visit around here but I am not able to bear the expenses on such trips.
+I am doing all I can for the paper."

+Homer A. Curby, Graham, Texas: "I received my Apostolic Way yesterday.
+I sure do enjoy reading about the good work being done.
+If we would all sacrifice more for the cause of Christ we would be blessed more.
+What we need is more faith.
+Sometimes we do too much planning for our homes on earth and not enough for God's work and our heavenly home.
 If the brethren would just put forth a small effort what great good could be accomplished for the cause of Christ.
-Oh, if we could get every one to have the love they should have for one another, what a great work we could do.'
+Oh, if we could get every one to have the love they should have for one another, what a great work we could do."